Official Memorial Policy – Votive Church of Mohács

 Part of the „The myth of national disaster” topic

-The Mohácsi Fogadalmi Templom (Votive Church of Mohács) is not only a symbol of remembrance for the Battle of Mohács but also a reflection of Hungary’s complex historical memory and its evolution over the centuries.
-The church was first dedicated on the 400th anniversary of the battle, in 1926, in a ceremony marked by the presence of Regent Miklós Horthy and the Turkish ambassador.
-This joint dedication highlighted the intertwined histories of Hungary and Turkey, acknowledging the shared legacy of the Ottoman period while promoting reconciliation between the two nations.
+The Votive Church of Mohács not only serves as a symbol of remembrance for the Battle of Mohács but also reflects Hungary’s complex historical memory and its evolution over the centuries.
+The church was first dedicated on the 400th anniversary of the battle in 1926.